Results may vary from person to person

 The incision is usually placed in the natural crease under the chin or inside the mouth.
 A small space is created immediately over the chin bone and an anatomically shaped silastic implant is inserted.
 Fine sutures are used to close the incision.
-The incision heals very well and scarring is rarely a problem.
+The incision heals very well for most patients and scarring is rarely a problem.

 How long will I need off work?